complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/variable-types.md

 parent: Key Concepts
 ---

-The Network Canvas software supports modelling data using a standard of variety data types.
+The Network Canvas software supports modeling data using a standard of variety data types.
 Below you will find these types summarized, along with relevant information about their limitations and features.

 > ## Boolean
 > Represents dichotomous categories with only two possible values (e.g. true/false)